 To facilitate decision-making, a simplified and flexible approach to parliamentary procedure is helpful.
 The author of one text on parliamentary procedures believes that “stressing a more straightforward and open procedure for meetings eliminates the parliamentary impasses that appear to follow when too much attention is given to parliamentary intrigue and manipulation.”
 He has, for example, eliminated the “seconding” of motions because it is “largely a waste of time.”
 This warning against blind adherence to parliamentary rules is echoed by the author of another text who admonishes that “[t]echnical rules should be used only to the extent necessary to observe the law, to expedite business, to avoid confusion, and to protect the rights of members.”

-The most commonly known and used parliamentary authority is perhaps Henry Robert’s Rules of Order Newly Revised.
+The most commonly known and used parliamentary authority is Robert’s Rules of Order Newly Revised by Henry M. Robert.
 However, a more readable authority is Alice Sturgis’s Standard Code of Parliamentary Procedure (2d ed 1966).
 The Oregon House and Senate rely on Paul Mason’s Manual of Legislative Procedure (1989).
 Any of these texts could be adopted by reference to guide board, commission, or council deliberations.
 A simple motion such as the following is sufficient for this purpose:

 Except as otherwise provided by law and except where the (insert title of board or commission) directs or acts to the contrary, (insert title and edition of a parliamentary reference book) shall govern parliamentary processes of this public body.